Go With The Flow

 According to a review published by ‘Epidemiologic Reviews’ in 2014, almost 16-91% of women who menstruate go through dysmenorrhea, with 29% of them experiencing severe pain.

-To make things worse, some women may even experience other symptoms like nausea, diarrhea, headache and dizziness apart from the period cramps.
+To make things worse, some women may even experience other dysmenorrhea symptoms like nausea, diarrhea, headache and dizziness apart from the period cramps.

 In this blog, we’ll go over the two types of dysmenorrhea and their causes and risk factors.